meta data for this page

 Not only that, but the core tenets of Wicca and the specific ritualization (the use of specialized equipment, and the idea that the ritual has to be done just so for the spell to work) are very Kabbalistic in origin.
 While rituals can be an excellent tool for clearing your mind, focusing, relaxing, etc., I think the credibility of the ritual as the source of the effect is thin at best.
 It's easy to become too focused on “doing it right”, rather than focused on the why of what you're doing.

 I don't begrudge anyone who has found a measure of happiness in organized Wicca.
 I do, however, caution you to be mindful of the deeper teachings of any organized doctrine - including Wicca - as it is in the root teachings one can find the motivation for humans organizing a religious body in the first place.
-Wicca brings with it a thread of philosophical belief that teaches humans can tap into great power and use it to our own advantage.
+Wicca brings with it a thread of philosophical belief that teaches humans can tap into great power and use it to our own advantage, without consequence.

 I do not believe in this principle.
 It is a false one - and a very dangerous one.
 The section on Magic goes into more depth on this subject.